eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 ### **How are Phone Calls Connected**?

-To answer this, first, you should know that your phone is almost always connected to the nearest network mast with the strongest network signal close to you.
+To answer this, first, you should know that your phone is almost always connected to the nearest network mast with the strongest network signal close to you/it.
 This also depends on the network provider.
 It is why you have those small network bar(s) at the top of your phone, it shows how close you are to the mast and how strong the connection signal is.
-If you are in an area where your phone or device can't reach a network mast from your internet service provider, you get the 'No Signal' or 'No Network' network status.
+If you are in an area where your phone or device can't reach a network mast from your Telcom service provider, you get the 'No Signal' or 'No Network' network status.

-Also, you need to know that every network mast out there is connected to another mast, either via cables or micro waves(wirelessly).
+Also, as earlier stated, every network mast out there is connected to another mast, either via cables or micro waves(wirelessly).
 You might not see it, but they are all connected and talking to each other over very large distances.
 Another crucial part of all this is the Mobile Switching Center(MSC), this is a central control point in the network, it manages call routings, connections between masts, billing, authentication, and overall network management tasks.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680809951556/587cc6e8-e269-452e-aef1-3d83710256ad.jpeg align="center")

-Back to the main question, how do calls go from one edge of the country to the other side and get to ?
+Back to the main question, how do calls go from one edge of the country to the other side and get to who we call correctly?

 When you call a number, your device(smart-or-not phone) sends a request to the mast it is connected to as we mentioned earlier.
-That mast forwards that call to the nearest base station which checks that you have the correct permissions to make the call.
-When it is confirmed to not have an issue, the base station assigns the caller a frequency channel and then forwards that call to the Mobile Switching Center (MSC).
-The MSC does other checks too and if it passes, it goes ahead to determine the routing path for the call.
+That mast forwards that call to the nearest base station which checks that you have the correct permissions and requirements to make the call.
+When this is confirmed, the base station assigns the caller a frequency channel and then forwards that call to the Mobile Switching Center (MSC).
+The MSC does its own integrity checks as well and if it passes, it goes ahead to determine the routing path for the call.

 A route is all the masts a call needs to pass through to get from your phone to the mast where the number you're calling is connected to.
-After finding the route, it directs the call through it.
+Upon finding this route, it directs the call through it.
 Once the call request reaches the mast connected to the number called, the mast sends the call notification to the device that has the number being called, prompting it to ring and alert the user of the incoming call.

 For a little more technical on how the calls move, let's highlight the main processes: